blouyakis/emt_basic/module_3_test.md

 ### Q20 🟢
 **Front**
-Post-defibrillation, patient has pulse but inadequate breathing.
-Next?
-· Ventilate with high-flow O₂ and transport.
+Your patient is a 66-year-old female who has regained a pulse after a shock with an AED; however, she remains unresponsive and is not breathing adequately.
+Which of the following should be done next?· **Ventilate with high-flow O₂ and transport.**
 · Non-rebreather mask only.
 · Remove AED and assist ventilations without reassessment.
 · Deliver fourth shock.